codiga/doc.codiga.io/docs/api.md

 If the `howmany` argument is too high, the query will be considered as too expensive and therefore, rejected.

-These two argument can be used to implement pagination.
-For example, to show the first ten element of an object, you will first call with `skip` set to 0 and `howmany` set to 10.
+These two arguments can be used to implement pagination.
+For example, to show the first ten elements of an object, you will first call with `skip` set to 0 and `howmany` set to 10.
 To see the next 10 elements, you will set `skip` to 10 and `howmany` still to 10.